A topic from the subject of Biochemistry in Chemistry.

 1. Central Dogma:

-• mRNA is then translated into a polypeptide chain, which is a sequence of amino acids, in a process called translation.
+• mRNA is then translated into a polypeptide chain (a sequence of amino acids) in a process called translation.
+This occurs in the cytoplasm on ribosomes.

-• Aminoacyl tRNA synthetases: Enzymes that attach amino acids to tRNA molecules.
+• Aminoacyl tRNA synthetases: Enzymes that attach the correct amino acid to its corresponding tRNA molecule.
+This is a crucial step ensuring accuracy in protein synthesis.

-• mRNA: Carries the genetic code from the nucleus to the ribosomes.
+• mRNA: Carries the genetic code (the sequence of codons) from the DNA to the ribosomes.

 3. Steps of Translation: